Price-to-Book Across 18 Exchanges: Only 4 Beat SPY

 In each case, book value is a real number.
 Factories, mines, timber tracts, semiconductor fabs.
 When a company trades below its book value on these exchanges, it's actually cheap relative to the hard assets backing it.

 Sweden stands out even within this group.
-Its Sharpe ratio of 0.447 is the best of all 18 exchanges, better than Japan (0.290), Canada (0.308), and well above the US (0.225).
-A 0.447 Sharpe means Sweden generated strong returns with relatively low volatility, not just raw gains.
-The down capture was 51.56%.
-When SPY fell 10%, the Swedish P/B portfolio fell only about 5%.
+Its Sharpe ratio of 0.473 is the best of all 18 exchanges, better than Japan (0.285), Canada (0.29), and well above the US (0.228).
+A 0.473 Sharpe means Sweden generated strong returns with relatively low volatility, not just raw gains.
+The down capture vs OMX Stockholm 30 was 46.79%.
+When the local index fell, the portfolio fell only about half as much.
 That asymmetry, strong up capture and modest down capture, explains why it compounds so well over time.

-Canada's 9.72% CAGR on zero cash periods is clean.
+Canada's 9.33% CAGR on zero cash periods is clean.
 The screen found qualifying stocks in every period, energy and materials companies with depressed valuations that eventually recovered.
-The commodity super-cycle from 2000 to 2008 was particularly good to this portfolio.
+The TSX Composite returned 4.44% over the same period, making Canada's +4.90% annual excess one of the strongest vs a local benchmark.

-Brazil's 16.12% CAGR leads the table by a wide margin, but comes with the important caveat that these are BRL returns.
+Brazil's 16.05% CAGR leads the table by a wide margin, but comes with the important caveat that these are BRL returns.
 Brazilian inflation and interest rates mean the nominal CAGR looks different from a USD-converted perspective.
-Still, the strategy generated substantial excess returns even relative to local benchmarks.
-The BRL environment is also one where banks and resource companies genuinely trade below tangible book, for reasons that are more identifiable than in developed markets.
+The Bovespa returned 8.44% CAGR over the same period.
+The strategy beat it by 7.61 percentage points annually, the highest alpha vs a local benchmark in our study.

 Finding 2: The Emerging Market Divide